 "Our school regularly reviews the way technology is embedded in effective learning and teaching."

 The decision to create an animated story was prompted by a young student’s interest in animals.
-This student had been talking about animals with their teacher, and had created model animals at the glue gun station using ice cream sticks, sheepskin pieces, craft eyes, and cardboard cylinders.
+This student had been talking about animals with the teacher, and had created model animals at the glue gun station using ice cream sticks, sheepskin pieces, craft eyes, and cardboard cylinders.

 The student watched educational videos about animals to help answer questions and used a digital microscope to explore insects in more detail.